Employment up as growth increases in Southeast Europe

 “Underpinning the acceleration in growth was Serbia, the region’s largest economy,” says Barbara Cunha, World Bank’s Senior Economist and lead author of the report.
 “Serbia moved from 0.7 percent growth last year in the aftermath of the 2014 floods to an expected 2.5 percent this year.”

 Other economies in the region are expected to maintain growth of between 2.8 and 3.6 percent in 2016, with the exception of a slowdown in FYR Macedonia.
 In many countries, growth is translating into jobs.
 Employment rose by 4.7 percent in Serbia and 6.7 percent in Albania in the first half of 2016.
+As individuals navigate the employment landscape, it’s essential to be prepared for all scenarios, including understanding the next steps after a wrongful termination, to protect your rights and seek appropriate recourse.

 “Stronger growth is starting to have a positive impact on poverty and unemployment in the region,” notes Ellen Goldstein, World Bank Regional Director for Southeast Europe.
 “While the unemployment rate remains high, at around 25 percent on average, rates declined in five of the six countries of Southeast Europe this year.”